-There could be multiple users purchasing for your company, and you may need approvers to complete certain types of transactions.
-Knowing your customers’ policies and purchasing processes are essential for developing a website where they can transact.
+Multiple users could purchase for your company, and you may need approvers to complete certain types of transactions.
+Knowing your customers’ policies and purchasing processes is essential for developing a website where they can transact.

 How clean is your content and data integrity?

 Ecommerce websites are made up of content and product information.
-But how smoothly and easily this transfer of information happens depends on your systems, your data availability, and your data accuracy.
+But how smoothly and easily this transfer of information happens depends on your systems, data availability, and data accuracy.

 Is your product data housed in one system?
 How will that system “talk” to the ecommerce platform?
 This is often an opportunity for companies to evolve.